Kilmaronock Thistle F.C.: Kilmarnock Thistle

 The club should not be confused with Kilmarnock Thistle, from Kilmarnock in Ayrshire.
 The Ayrshire side, founded in 1886, entered the Scottish Cup only in 1888–89 and withdrew before playing a tie.

 Colours

 The club's colours were red shirts, navy knickers with a red stripe, and red hose.

 Ground

-The club played at Ross Lane Park.
+The club originally played at Ross Lane Park, two miles from Caldarvan railway station.
+From 1880 its ground was given as Ardoch, but this may have been the same location.
+Players used the Gartocharn Inn for facilities.